 In this guide, I will show you how to measure portions with your hands in your kitchen perfectly like when you use a scale.

-Hand Food Measurements
+What are the Hand Food Measurements You Should Know?

-1. Half Your thumb Equals One Teaspoon
+2. Half Your thumb Equals One Teaspoon

-When in a hurry and you need to make teaspoon portions or fillings for your baking or soups, you can use half of your thumb as measurement.
+When in a hurry and you need to make teaspoon portions or fillings for your baking or soups, you can use half of your thumb as a measurement.
 You want to save yourself a little stress and do not want to look for your spoon in your dish rack.

-2. Your Whole Thumb Equals 1Tablespoon
+3. Your Whole Thumb Equals 1Tablespoon

 Need to make one tablespoon of portions for your salt or sugar.
 A dip of your whole thumb is equivalent to one tablespoon.
 You should however not try this measurement for your medications.
-You can abuse this and get it wrongly.
+You can abuse this and get it wrong.
 Besides, it will not work for your drugs.
 Your drugs will stick to your thumb as your ingredient would.

 It goes for your sour cream, Cream cheese, Peanut butter, and Cheese.
 A two-finger scoop of your thumb equals two tablespoons.

-3. Your Index Finger Equals One Ounce
+4. Your Index Finger Equals One Ounce

 Your dried ingredients can be measured in an ounce.
 Likewise, your liquid ingredient will be measured in fluid ounces.
 Instead of going way up into your cabinet or searching for a scale with the measurement of an ounce, your index finger will save you the stress.
 It is a perfect substitute for the ounce measurement.